0xSero/partisia-docs/docs/operator-8-registration.md

 1) You need the [MPC Wallet extension](https://chrome.google.com/webstore/detail/partisia-wallet/gjkdbeaiifkpoencioahhcilildpjhgh) for your browser.
 2) You need to be able to cover gas costs of transaction, click [here](byoc.md) for help to get gas in your account.
 3) For this your KYB must be finalized.
 You need to get your Synapse Session ID.
    - Log in to https://partisiablockchain.synaps.me/ (using Chrome)
    - Ctrl+Shift+i (To inspect page)
    - Click Networks (refresh page)
    - Click Fetch XHR
    - Click the partisia bucket
-   - Copy session ID.
+   - Copy session ID

 4) Go to the [Partisia Blochain Explorer](https://mpcexplorer.com/node-register).
 Log in.
 5) Stake MPC Tokens: Put your PBC address in the search bar, then you get your account information.
 There is a staking button next to your balance of MPC Tokens.